 I got my first queen, and that was just the beginning.

 The cattery was registered in NRR(FIFe) 24th of May in 2019.

 My cats are first and foremost members of the family, which means that each cat has its own value, and their health and wellbeing is of upmost importance and priority.

 The cats join me in my everyday life and gets to access about the entire house.
-They are fully members of the family, together with my dogs.
+They are fully members of the family.

 (They might be a tiny bit spoiled, hehe)